fragdepth/fragments-asset-store-contracts/readme.md

-# Hasten Smart Contracts v1
+# Fragments Asset Store Contracts

-Solidity and Flow contracts to support **hasten.app** NFTs and FTs.
+Solidity (and Flow (outdated)) contracts to support the Fragments Asset Store.

+This is a licensed fork derived from https://github.com/fragcolor-xyz/hasten-contracts

 ## Deterministic contracts (EVM chains)